aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/styles/read/_index.md

 ﻿---
-title: "Reads a style from the document"
+title: "Get a style in a Word document"
-second_title: "Aspose Words Cloud Docs"
 type: docs
 url: /styles/read/
-aliases: [/read-style/]
-description: "Reads a style from the document"
+description: "Get a style in a Word document"
 weight: 30
 ---

-Reads a style from the document.
+Returns a style in a Word document.

-## Reads style from the document REST API
+## Get a style in a Word document REST API

 | Server                         | Method | Endpoint             |
 |--------------------------------|--------|----------------------|